b-lukaszuk/BS_wJ_eng/contents/recursion.md

 method](https://www.nctm.org/Publications/TCM-blog/Blog/The-Story-of-Gauss/).

 Anyway, usually recursion is not very effective and it can be rewritten with loops.
-Still, for some problems it is an easy to implement and elegant solution.
-Therefore, it worth to have this technique in your programming toolbox.
+Moreover, too big input, e.g. `1:100_000`, will likely cause an error with `recSum`, but not with built-in `sum`.
+Still, for some problems recursion is an easy to implement and elegant solution.
+Therefore, it is worth to have this technique in your programming toolbox.

 Classical examples of recursive process in action are [factorial](https://en.wikipedia.org/wiki/Factorial) and [Fibonacci